-How to study consistently and learn French for good
+How to be consistent and learn French fast

 If you ask French students what's their biggest challenge when it comes to French learning, many of them will answer "I just can't stick to my study."
 Are you one of these students?

 If you are, I must first congratulate you on your awareness.
 Indeed, it is impossible to make significant progress in your French study unless you stick to it, preferably for months (or even years) at a time.
 Being aware of this makes you so much more likely to speak French one day.
 So, kudos to you!

 Unfortunately, "study consistently" is easier said than done.
 Even if you know you should, it's hard to stick to it when you are busy, stressed out, tired, sick, or when life gets in the way, which is always unexpected.
 This is true for learning French, but also for reaching any other goal that you might have for yourself.
 So how do you do it?

 In this article, I'm going to assume that you have a strong motivation to learn French.
 If your motivation isn't strong enough, none of the tips I will give you in this article will work well for you.
 If you suspect your motivation might be the problem, please check this video and this article about motivation.

 Have you checked your motivation?
 Awesome.
 Let's dive in the topic of this article.

 If you are busy, all you need to make good progress is ten minutes a day.
 This is enough time to review your vocabulary.
 You should also plan a longer session once a week for learning new things (on the weekend for example).
 You can surely take ten minutes during your commute or lunch break.
 Find those ten minutes and commit to actually studying your vocabulary during that time everyday.
 Write it down, tell your best friend, or write about it on social media.
 Just make sure you remember to put in those ten minutes everyday.
 This is one of the many things that I teach in my ecourse Time for Language Learning